wangziqi2013/wangziqi2013.github.io/_posts/2023-01-16-flatstore.markdown

 A log entry consists of an "Op" field indicating the type of the operation (insert, modification, or delete), a version ID field that stores the version ID of the key-value pair which is used for Garbage Collection, and two fields for storing the key and the value.
 The key field is 8 bytes, which can either be a key embedded in the log entry, or a pointer that points to an externally allocated key.
+The value field contains variable-sized binary data, whose length can be between 1 byte and up to 16 bytes (with the value being encoded in the field as well).
+Larger values are stored as an 8-byte pointer pointing to an externally allocated block.